aniruddhahar/Unity-Autosave/README.md

 This project utilises Editor Coroutines to implement a simple auto save function for Unity scenes.
 You can set it to auto save at regular intervals (in minutes), save on Play Mode, and also save all open scenes with a single click.
 Installation is designed to be simple, and one-time.

 ## IMPORTANT NOTE
-If you see and error in the console similar to the following:
+If, while entering playmode, you have any objects selected in the scene window or hierarchy, You may see an error in the console similar to the following:
 NullReferenceException: Object reference not set to an instance of an object UnityEditor.GameObjectInspector.ClearPreviewCache () at [some asset ID will be shown here]
 #### This is benign and likely due to a Unity bug.
-Reimporting your project or clearing the library folder will remove this error.
+Read more <a href = "https://answers.unity.com/questions/1610979/nullreferenceexception-on-gameobjectinspector-edit.html">here. </a>